No, you shouldn’t fuel up your car with regular grade gas if it requires premium

 THE QUESTION

-A VERIFY viewer asked: To save some money, can you downgrade from premium to standard grade fuel?
+A VERIFY viewer asked: To save some money, can I downgrade from premium and fill up my car with regular grade gas?

 THE SOURCES